The OCC and its members have identified two key advocacy priorities for caregivers:

 Improve awareness of these programs and ease navigation

 Reduce waitlists by transitioning increased funding to these programs over time

 There are many ways you can get involved with our advocacy around improving access to Direct Funding Supports.

 1. You can reach out to your local MPP to request a meeting to discuss the Direct Funding Supports using our Meeting in a Box kit.

-To learn more about how to engage your local MPP and about our asks regarding Direct Funding Supports, feel free to attend one of our upcoming webinars or watch a recording of them.
+To learn more about how to engage your local MPP and about our asks regarding Direct Funding Supports, feel free to request a copy of one of the training webinars we developed!